 Community Health Advocates must remember that service in this role does not include provision of health care, as that requires licensure.
-Community Health Advocates are health care advisors and navigators.
-Through the unique resources of Healthy Linkages at UMMC, individuals found to have high blood pressure, diabetes, or other medical problems identified by Community Health Advocates may directed to health resources, regardless of their financial status.
-The quality of your leadership will determine the long term success of this program and can positively affect the lives of Mississippians in the years to come.
+Community Health Advocates are healthcare advisors and navigators.
+Through the unique resources of Healthy Linkages at UMMC, individuals found to have high blood pressure, diabetes or other medical problems identified by Community Health Advocates may be directed to health resources, regardless of their financial status.
+The quality of your leadership will determine the long-term success of this program and can positively affect the lives of Mississippians in the years to come.

 2500 North State Street